 I asked the students what they noticed about the colors of yarn they had cut.

 This lead into a fun discussion about rainbows and their colors.
 Students shared experiences where they had seen rainbows, clothing they wore with rainbows, what makes a rainbow.
 One student even asked why he couldn’t touch a rainbow!
-We shared our ideas and read lots of books, and the students shared even more ideas.

-Once all the colors were added, students pulled apart cotton balls for the clouds, and glued those on as well.
+Once all the colors were added, students pulled apart cotton balls for the clouds and glued those on as well.

 These are simple rainbows that are a nice mix of crafts and process art.
 While some preschoolers chose to follow all the colors of the rainbow, others did not.
 Allowing the children to choose is important.